Clicky

 Images by Fern Berg, Own Work, for Tree Vitalize

 Like its relative weeping fig, the Chinese banyan is a common houseplant for temperate climates.
 But, once again, this is a wonderful outdoor shade tree in warm regions.
-As the name suggests, this shade tree is prevalent in Southern China, which has a similar climate to Florida.

-Outdoors, the Chinese banyan provides a broad umbrella canopy making it a perfect shade tree.
 An interesting feature of the Chinese banyan is its tightly wounded multiple trunks.
 Also, its aerial roots, which hand down and take root whenever they hit the ground.

 Chinese banyan needs a lot of moisture to establish themselves.
 After that, it will have some drought tolerance.
 This shade tree does well in full sun to partial shade.